yotammadem/mfp-adapter-challenge/readme.md

 Then open the project using your favourite IDE

-Make sure you start the MFP server
+Make sure you start the MFP server, from the MobileFirst-8.0.0.0 folder run
 ```
-run.sh
+./run.sh
 ```

 Then go to the mfp-adapter-challenge folder and type